matter-labs/zksync-docs/content/10.quick-start/_paymasters/_general_paymaster_flow.md

 Paymaster ETH balance is now 5000000000000000
 ```

+---

 ## Interact with the GeneralPaymaster contract

-This section guides we'll navigate through the steps to interact with the `GeneralPaymaster` contract,
+This section will navigate you through the steps to interact with the `GeneralPaymaster` contract,
-using it to cover transaction fees for our operation.
+using it to cover transaction fees for your operation.

 The interaction script is situated in the `/deploy/interact/` directory, named `interactWithPaymaster.ts`.